-Launched in January 2021, this new initiative seeks to address both extreme poverty and climate change in low- and middle-income countries by collaboratively identifying, promoting, and advancing solutions designed to catalyze positive, equitable change.
-Though research in two interconnected, overlapping areas of concern—reducing poverty and addressing climate impacts—should go hand-in-hand, current work often exists in silos.
-Drawdown Lift works to break down disciplinary walls and find solutions that can address climate change and extreme poverty, and enhance human well-being around the world.
+Launched in early 2021, Drawdown Lift works to deepen collective understanding of the links between climate change solutions and poverty alleviation, particularly in low- and middle-income countries in sub-Saharan Africa and South Asia.
+The Lift team seeks to help address both extreme poverty and climate change by collaboratively identifying, promoting, and advancing solutions designed to catalyze positive, equitable change.
+Though research in interconnected, overlapping areas of concern—reducing poverty and addressing climate impacts—should go together, work often exists in silos.
+Drawdown Lift works to break down disciplinary walls and find solutions that can address climate change and extreme poverty and lead to enhanced human well-being around the world.
+Drawdown Lift works alongside academic researchers, practitioners, and changemakers interested in achieving evidence-based, high-impact poverty alleviation and climate solutions worldwide.

 Drawdown Lift focuses on three key strategies: